Is CyberGhost VPN Safe in 2026? Security, Audits and Real Risks

-Audits, leaks, ownership, and the caveats that still matter.
+A plain-English look at audits, logging, ownership, leaks, torrenting and the limits that still matter.

 What needs context

-CyberGhost says the right things, and it has more evidence behind those claims than plenty of rivals.
-Even so, ownership, platform differences, and advanced use cases still matter if trust is your main concern.
+CyberGhost says the right things and now has a longer audit trail to back them up.
+Even so, ownership, platform differences and advanced use cases still matter if trust is your top priority.

 Bottom line